 - how to specifically attribute –differentiate the source of those losses to acts of economic espionage, and then

 - extrapolate that data to either the U.S. or other country’s economy as a whole.

-….aside from using the ‘contributory value’ approach.
+….aside, that is, from using the ‘contributory value’ approach I developed.

-Exacerbating this phenomena is the reality that a company’s awareness of trade secret – intangible asset theft or compromise seldom, in my experience, emerges immediately.
-Thus, its adverse economic – competitive advantage consequences to the victim company can only be objectively calculated if the consequences can be specifically attributable to…
+Exacerbating this phenomena is the reality that leadership’s – company’s awareness of intangible asset theft or compromise seldom, in my experience, emerges immediately.
+Thus, its adverse economic – competitive advantage consequences to a victim company can only be objectively calculated if the consequences can be specifically attributable to…

-- 80+% of most company’s value, sources of revenue, and ‘building blocks’ for growth, profitability, competitive advantage, and sustainability lie in – evolved directly from intangible assets.
+- 80+% of most company’s value, sources of revenue, and ‘building blocks’ for growth, profitability, competitive advantage, and sustainability lie in – emerge directly from intangible assets.

-As always, your comments are appreciated at firstname.lastname@example.org
+As always, your comments are appreciated.